j-y26/Epigenomic-Pipelines/protein_dna_interaction/README.md

 - `-f BAMPE`: the format of the input file
 - `-g ${genomeSize}`: the effective genome size for the reference genome.
 This number can be determined from deepTools.
 Some common effective genome sizes are listed along with this [pipeline](../utils/docs/resources.md).
 - `-q ${qValue}`: the q-value threshold for peak calling.
 This is the minimum FDR at which a peak is called significant.
 The default value is 0.05, but users can choose to increase or decrease this value.
-As a common practice for ATAC-seq, a q-value threshold of 0.01 is recommended as a starting point.
+As a common practice for ChIP-seq, a q-value threshold of 0.01 is recommended as a starting point.
 - `-p ${pValue}`: the p-value threshold for peak calling.
 Unlike the `q-value`, the `p-value` is not corrected for multiple testing and represents the probability of observing a peak by chance.
 If the `p-value` is set, the `q-value` is ignored.
 We do not recommend using the `p-value` for peak calling since it increases the false positive rate.
-- `--nolambda`: do not calculate the local lambda, which is used to estimate the background noise.
-This is recommended for ATAC-seq data since no control (input) sample is used in an ATAC-seq experiment.
 - `-B`: generate bedGraph files of the pileup, which can be used to visualize the pileup in a genome browser.
 - `--SPMR`: use the signal per million reads (SPMR) as the normalization method.
 This does not affect the peak calling, but is used to normalize the signal for visualization.
 - `--call-summits`: call the summits of the peaks.
-This is recommended for ATAC-seq data, as it identifies the exact location of the peak.
+This is recommended for ChIP-seq data, as it identifies the exact location of the peak.

 As mentioned earlier, a cutoff is required to filter the peaks to keep only the significant ones.
 The `q-value` is the most commonly used cutoff, and it is